Body Parts Activities for Kids (Free Printable)

 Play Simon Says

-Engage little ones in a fun game of Simon Says to teach them about their head, shoulders, knees, and toes.
+Engage little ones in a fun game called Simon Says to teach them about their head, shoulders, knees, and toes.
 It’s an enjoyable way for kids to learn the names of body parts.

 Hokey Pokey